Gustav Fechner: Early life and scientific career

 Fechner's father, Samuel Traugott Fischer Fechner (1765-1806) was free-thinking in many ways, for example by having his children be vaccinated, teaching them Latin, and being a passionate grower of fruit.
 He died unexpectedly in 1806, leaving the family destitute.
 Fechner had an elder brother, Eduard Clemens Fechner (1799-1861) and three younger sisters: Emilie, Clementine, and Mathilde.
-Fechner and his brother were then raised for a few years by his maternal uncle—the pastor, before being reunited with his mother and sistes in Dresden.
+Fechner and his brother were then raised for a few years by his maternal uncle—the pastor, before being reunited with his mother and sisters in Dresden.

 Fechner was educated first at Sorau (now Żary in Western Poland).

 In 1817 Fechner studied medicine for six months at the Medizinische Akademie Carl Gustav Carus in Dresden and from 1818 at the University of Leipzig, the city in which he spent the rest of his life.
 He earned his PhD from Leipzig in 1823.

 In 1834 he was appointed professor of physics at Leipzig.
-But in 1839, he injured his eyes in the research on afterimages by gazing at the sun through colored glasses, while studying the phenomena of color and vision, and, after much suffering, resigned.
+But in 1839, he injured his eyes in the research on afterimages by gazing at the Sun through colored glasses, while studying the phenomena of color and vision, and, after much suffering, resigned.
 Subsequently, recovering, he turned to the study of the mind and its relations with the body, giving public lectures on the subjects dealt with in his books.
 Whilst lying in bed, Fechner had an insight into the relationship between mental sensations and material sensations.
 This insight proved to be significant in the development of psychology as there was now a quantitative relationship between the mental and physical worlds.